 Who Leads the Team?

-Bondster Marketplace s.r.o. is led by the CEO Jana Mückova, and has been since September 2019.
+Bondster Marketplace s.r.o. is led by the CEO Jana Mückova since September 2019.

 According to her LinkedIn profile, Jana previously worked as the Senior Manager of international relations within the Czech Export Bank for three years.

-Jana studied finance and international business affairs at University of Economics, Prague (VŠE) and Chinese studies and Chinese language at two prestigious universities in Hong Kong and China and of late she has been working on becoming an authority within the Czech fintech scene.
-She is also a co-author of a book called „Obchod s Čínou bez rizika a se ziskem" (Business with China without risk and with a profit) published by Mladá Fronta.
+Jana studied finance and international business affairs at University of Economics, Prague (VŠE) and Chinese studies and Chinese language at two prestigious universities in Hong Kong and China.
+Jana is also very active within the Czech fintech scene.

 Who is the Legal Owner of the Company?

 Bondster s.r.o is owned by CEP Invest Private Equity SE.
 The owner of CEP Invest Private Equity SE is Václav Valeš.
 According to the Czech business register, there is one more company based at the same address - CEP Investments s.r.o.

 The CEP Investments s.r.o. is a company specifically set up for private investments by the CEP Invest Private Equity SE.
 Michal Ondrýsek is the executive officer of CEP Investments s.r.o.

 We haven't found anything suspicious when researching information about the founder of Bondster.